-CLIM had \$5.8bn in assets under management (AUM) as at 31 December 2022 on behalf of approximately 250 clients, who are overwhelmingly US based institutions, which is comprised of segregated accounts and investors in an Irish UCITS and CLIM's US domiciled pooled investment vehicles.
-CLIM does not market to retail clients or investors.
+CLIM had \$6bn in assets under management (AUM) as of 31 December 2023 on behalf of approximately 230 clients, who are overwhelmingly US based institutions.
+Assets are comprised of segregated accounts, an Irish domiciled UCITS and a number of US domiciled pooled investment vehicles.
+CLIM does not market to retail investors.
 Assets are managed principally to the three CEF based strategies shown in the table below.
 The International Equity CEF strategy is predominantly focused on non-US developed markets and the Opportunistic Value strategy on global equity and fixed income markets.

 AUM by Strategy^

-Emerging Market Equity CEF Strategy 62%
+Emerging Market Equity CEF Strategy 60%

-International Equity CEF Strategy 33%
+International Equity CEF Strategy 34%

-Opportunistic Value Strategy 4%
+Opportunistic Value Strategy 5%

-Other 1%
+Other 2%

-^As at 31 December 2022
+^As at 31 December 2023

-Clients' exposure in each strategy is achieved primarily via CEFs that are listed in the UK or US (as at 31 December 2022 approximately 73% and 22% respectively of overall AUM).
+Clients' exposure in each strategy is achieved primarily via CEFs that are listed in the UK or US (as at 31 December 2023 approximately 75% and 21% respectively of overall AUM).

 AUM by Client Type

-Pension 29%
+Pension 25%

-Foundation 26%
+Foundation 27%

-Endowment 15%
+Endowment 16%

-Healthcare 19%
+Healthcare 20%

-Other 11%
+Other 12%

-As at 31 December 2022.
-Clients include. seareaated accounts and investors in an Irish
+Other

-\As at 31 December 2022.
+\As at 31 December 2023.
 Clients include segregated accounts and investors in an Irish UCITS and CLIM's US domiciled pooled investment vehicles.

 CLIM's investment time horizon is three to five years which is commensurate with clients' investment objectives.
-Reporting can be customised according to client requirements but the standard quarterly reporting package includes valuations, geographical and/or sectoral exposures, portfolio detail regarding top holdings, average discounts and comprehensive portfolio and market commentary.
+Reporting is customised according to client requirements but the standard quarterly reporting package includes valuations, geographical and/or sector exposures, portfolio detail regarding top holdings, average discounts and comprehensive portfolio and market commentary.
 Detailed bespoke performance and attribution data is also provided with appropriate commentary.
 CLIM responds promptly to ad hoc client requests.